sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### 3.2.2.
 Indicators

-- How often your team monitors the stability and security of your IT system
+- How often your team monitors the stability and security of your IT system?
    a.
 Very Frequently
    b.
 Frequently
    c.
 Occasionally